cmstead/chrisstead.net/source/_posts/2010-01-29-creativity-kills.md

 layout: post
 title:  "Creativity Kills"
 date:   2010-01-29 09:00:56 -0800
+categories:
+    - Coding
+    - Internet Culture
+    - Site Architecture
-categories: Coding, Internet Culture, Site Architecture, User Experience
+    - User Experience
 ---
 {% raw %}
 People are creative.
 It's a fact of the state of humanity.
 People want to make things.
 It's built into the human condition.
 But there is a difference between haphazard creation and focused, goal-oriented development.